top of page

 I’ve just been handed a pint, a pint, of mango daiquiri decorated with a pink paper umbrella, a cocktail cherry and a spray of silvery green foil.
 The waiter grins at my obvious trepidation.

-“This is Florida,” he says vivaciously.
+“This is Florida,” he assures me, vivaciously.
 “Everything’s bigger here.”

 He’s right of course.
 Even my car is bigger than normal - a shiny new Chrysler Sebring with a roof that slides back, Knightrider-style, at the touch of a button.
 I stretch my legs out in the sun as I drive, reading the billboards and the shopfronts: ALL YOU CAN EAT FOR $5, TARPON FISHING: NEXT RIGHT, and, more surreal, PLEASURE EMPORIUM – Florida’s largest love boutique.

 This is Highway 1, not route 66, yet that sense, Hopperesque, of seeing America by road is the same.
 It’s the only proper way to do it after all, as the radio beats out a steady stream of classic rock and the Florida sun hurtles down, bigger, brasher and brighter than anywhere else.